Table of Contents

 Instructions

-• Combine the cream, half and half, milk, and sugar in a mixing bowl and whisk to dissolve sugar.
+• Combine the heavy cream, half & half, milk, and sugar in a mixing bowl and whisk to dissolve the sugar.

 • Add pumpkin puree, pumpkin pie spice, vanilla extract, and salt and stir to combine.
 Before freezing, chill this mixture in the refrigerator for two hours or in the freezer for 30 minutes.